sutrolabs/census-docs/sources/google-bigquery.md

 BigQuery supports [External Tables](https://cloud.google.com/bigquery/external-data-drive) which allows Google Sheets and tabular data in Google Drive to appear as tables in BigQuery.
 In order for Census to access these resources, it must be given explicit access to the Google Sheet or Google Drive document.

 1. First, you'll need the Census service account's email address for your specific connection.
-You can see that in the [Connections Tab](https://app.getcensus.com/connections).
+You can see that in the [Sources Tab](https://app.getcensus.com/sources).
 It's of the form census-\[LONG ID]@sutrolabs-giza-production.iam.gserviceaccount.com
 2. Next, in Google Drive, click Share and give that email address permission to View the contents of the document.

 If Census does not have view access to the document, you will see an error indicating that Census does not have permission to access the underlying data for that table.